gscottstukey/Localebnb/README.md

 * [City Guides](https://www.airbnb.com/locations) for SF & NYC (e.g. https://www.airbnb.com/locations/san-francisco)
 * Neighborhood Guides for all neighborhoods(https://www.airbnb.com/locations/san-francisco/duboce-triangle)

 I mapped listings to neighborhoods & neighborhoods to traits to come up with my labeled dataset (listings -> traits).
 I then cleaned up the description using NLP techniques, vectorized the description using TF-IDF, and used a variety of models on this information.
-SVM's provided the highest accuracy (~78-82%, a 5 pt lift over naive bayes).
-Interestingly enough, when attempting to create a 'majority vote' ensemble (NB + SVM + Random Forest), the accuracty decreased slight against individual models.
-This denotes that each of these 3 models are able to pick up features that neither of the other 2 are able to.
+SVM's provided the highest accuracy (~78-82%, a 5 pt lift over a naive bayes model).
+Interestingly enough, when attempting to create a 'majority vote' ensemble (NB + SVM + Random Forest), the accuracty decreased slight against each of the individual models.
+This denotes that each of these 3 models are able to pick up certain features that neither of the other 2 are able to.

 I also ran a Doc2Vec (Word2Vec) model using the cleaned descriptions as sentences & the neighborhood traits & cities as label.
-Howerver, due to the size of my corpus, this data proved insufficient for for use in Localebnb.
+However, due to the size of my corpus, this data proved insufficient for for use in Localebnb.
 With a much larger training set, I'd love to revisit this method.

 ## Additional Applications of this methodology.